 One of the most basic, but important hand tools for any commercial kitchen is the knife.
 With so many types of knives, it can sometimes be difficult to decide which knife is best.
 A quality knife that's matched to the task at hand can increase productivity in your kitchen and provide better results.
-The WEBstaurant Store offers a great selection of commercial kitchen knives to match any task and budget!
+We offer a great selection of commercial kitchen knives to match any task and budget!

 |Bolster||The bolster is only found on forged knives.
 It is a thick band of steel between the heel and the handle that helps balance the knife and prevents the user's hand from slipping across the blade.|